NullP0int/conqwiki/content/guides/beginner.md

 ### Fief Quests

 In all fiefs on the open world map you can fulfill certain fief quests.
 They have different levels (up to 5 stars), and with every star more you will get more honour for your units and reputation for your house.
 If you are in a house (guild) and complete these quests in a city your house holds, you will even receive a 50% bonus on these rewards.
 Theres a maximum of 20 fief quests per week, which you can fulfill.

+## Unlocking Units

+At the beginning it is very important to unlock the right units.
+When spending your honour in the unit tree, in the beginning you should purely focus on unlocking the units which will push you further to the right.
+Do not skill orphan branches, go straight to the T5 heroic units on the right.

+It surely depends on your play style, but here are some suggestions on units you should definitely unlock first:

+- Pike Militia

+This unit is just great, even in the later stages of the game its a viable option which will get you a lot of kills, when placed correctly.
+Be sure to always put them in brace and take the middle veterancy tree.

+- Spear Sergeants

+Another great one, which I still play in almost every expedition.
+Also great for Territorial War.
+I'd suggest to skill the bottom tree.
+They also take you to the Monastic Knights T5 cavalry, which is a must have!

+- Imperial Pikes

+These guys have a massive charge, which is essential for pushing points - especially in TW!
+Also they are needed to unlock Iron Reapers, which you also want to have in the later stages of the game.
+You can skill them on the top or bottom tree, choose which one attracts you more.

+- Monastic Knights

+Tanks on horses.
+This is the first T5 unit you should aim for.
+But take care, they need at least level 20 to survive most of the time!
+The defensive veterancy tree is the way to go.